Metric | Description | Other Names/Notes |

 \[ \text{MSE} = \frac{1}{n}\sum_{i=1}^{n}(y_i - \hat{y}_i)^2 \tag{4.2}\]

 MSE penalizes large errors more- since errors are squared, the larger the error, the larger the penalty.
-As mentioned, the root mean squared error (RMSE) is just the square root of the MSE.
-Like MSE, RMSE likewise penalizes large errors, but if you want a metric that is in the same units as the original target data, RMSE is the metric for you.
+As mentioned, RMSE is just the square root of the MSE.
+We also saw that it as a similar metric reported in typical linear regression output (Section 3.4.2).
+Like MSE, RMSE also penalizes large errors, but if you want a metric that is in the same units as the original target data, RMSE is the metric for you.
 It is calculated as follows:

 \[ \text{RMSE} = \sqrt{\text{MSE}} \tag{4.3}\]